Dragon's blood in skincare

 Can I use dragon's blood with retinol?

 Yes — they work together well.
-Retinol can cause irritation during the adaptation phase; dragon's blood's anti-inflammatory action and barrier-supportive film formation can reduce this irritation.
+Retinol can cause irritation during the adaptation phase; dragon's blood's astringent film formation and the compounds studied in inflammation research are why the two are commonly paired.
 Common pairing: retinol at night, dragon's blood-containing toner or splash in the morning post-cleansing routine.

 Does dragon's blood help with rosacea?

 Possibly.
-The anti-inflammatory mechanism is mild but real.
-Some users with rosacea-pattern reactivity report reduced flushing and redness with dragon's blood-containing products.
+The findings described in inflammation research are mild.
+Some users with rosacea-pattern reactivity report less flushing and redness with dragon's blood-containing products.
 Patch test first if your rosacea is active.
 The traditional Amazonian use for skin inflammation makes the application reasonable, though it's not an FDA-approved rosacea treatment.

 Is dragon's blood vegan?